-When faculty visits or exchanges are to be formalized and conducted on a regular basis, a Faculty Exchange agreement may be appropriate.
+In the event that faculty visits or exchanges are to be formalized and conducted on a regular basis, a Faculty Exchange agreement may be appropriate.
 Such an agreement should indicate the following:

-- Availability of accommodations and office space;
+- availability of accommodations and office space;

-- Access to labs in compliance with export control laws and Penn State policies;
+- access to labs in compliance with export control laws and Penn State policies;

-- Access to internet and libraries;
+- access to internet and libraries;

-- Health and safety issues.
+- health and safety issues.

-Colleges and campuses are asked to contact Global Programs and seek internal approval from the dean or chancellor (with preliminary support from the Office of the Vice President for Commonwealth Campuses when applicable).
-Global Programs will provide a draft agreement and coordinate the Penn State approval and signing process.
+Process for developing faculty exchange agreements: Colleges and campuses are asked to contact Global Programs and seek internal approval from the dean or campus chancellor (with preliminary support from the Office of the Vice President for Commonwealth Campuses when applicable).
+Global Programs will provide a draft agreement and coordinate the Penn State approval and signing.
 To initiate the process for developing an international agreement that includes faculty exchanges, contact Global Programs at email@example.com.